Andrew Blackbird: Rise to recognition

 Blackbird was loyal to the United States during various uprisings.
 In 1858 Blackbird married Elizabeth Margaret Fish, a white woman of English descent.
 As a result, he was viewed favorably by the United States.

 By the 1850s, Blackbird had become a counselor for both sides between the United States government and the Ottawa and Ojibwa peoples.
 Blackbird helped veterans of the United States who were Native Americans receive their pensions.
-He also assisted in settling land claims.
-During this time, Blackbird strongly advocated that citizenship be granted to the Ottawa and other Native Americans.
+During this time, Blackbird also worked with fellow advocate Louise Obermiller to substantiate and defend claims to land ownership and annuities on behalf of Odawa and Ojibwa bands in Little Traverse Bay and nearby communities in northern Michigan, stipulated in treaties signed with the United States government in 1836 and 1855.